lucasbuetto/docker-n8n-openai-supabase/README.md

 2. **Configure environment variables**:

-   Rename the `.env.example` file to `.env` and update the values as needed:
+   Rename the `.env.example` file to `.env.local` and update the values as needed:

    ```bash
    cp .env.example .env